erlwes/NotesToSystemBeepMelody/README.md

 # NotesToSystemBeepMelody
 Script that will convert notes into a melody and play them using `[System.Console]::Beep`

+# WHY? 😂

-This is the result in me, itroducing an idea to my friend ChatGPT.
-Zero alcohol involved (true story).
+I ran the idea my friend ChatGPT yesterday (zero alcohol involved. true story).

-It needed _some_ guidance
+The AI needed _some_ guidance, like
-1. Feeding it with a frequency lookup-table.
-The suggested frequencies was off to begin with.
+1. A frequency lookup-table I found on Google, because the suggested frequencies was off.
-2. The need for a BPM parameter, It wanted to use generic delays "for simplicity"
+2. The need for a BPM parameter, AI wanted to use generic delays "for simplicity"
-3. Providing the desired formula to calculate durations
+3. Providing the desired formula to calculate durations, again it used static values "for simplicity".
-4. Telling it to bake/pre-calulate the melody for increased playback performance, rather than doing it live in playback function (probably unnessasary, but fun)
+4. Telling it to bake/pre-calulate the melody for increased playback performance, rather than doing it live in playback function (probably unnessasary on todays computers, but fun)
-5. Telling it to use an ORDERED hashtable for storing the melody (😂 LOL)
+5. And finally, telling it to use an ORDERED hashtable for storing the melody! 😂

 My idea was to take the MusicXML-format as input, but all the examples was paywalled so...

 # Example